Skip to content

 Son of Constantine III

-Constans was the son of Constantine III, the usurper of Britain.
-He was raised to the rank of Augustus by his father sometime during 408 AD at the time of the invasion of Spain, which he led.
-In 408AD, Constantine III sent his son, Constans, to Spain in order to put down the troops who were loyal to Honorius.
+Constans II was the son of Constantine III, the usurper of Britain.
+He was raised to the rank of Augustus by his father sometime during 408 AD, at the time of the invasion of Spain, which he led.
+In 408AD, Constantine III sent his son, Constans, to Spain to put down the troops who were loyal to Honorius.
 After his victory, he returned to Gaul.
-However, the former general he left in charge of Spain named Gerontius, who rebelled and named his son as emperor Maximus.
+However, the former general he left in charge of Spain, named Gerontius, rebelled and named his son as emperor Maximus.
 They marched upon Gaul and there met Constans, who came under siege while in Vienne during 411 AD.
 Gerontius and Maximus succeeded in capturing the young emperor and subsequently put him to death.

 Monetary System